FRRouting/frr/doc/developer/northbound/advanced-topics.rst

 ``commit confirmed [minutes <1-60>]``.
-The ability to do confirmed commits should also be exposed in the northbound API so that the northbound plugins can also take advantage of it (in the case of the Sysrepo and ConfD plugins, confirmed commits are implemented externally in the *netopeer2-server* and *confd* daemons, respectively).
+The ability to do confirmed commits should also be exposed in the northbound API so that the northbound plugins can also take advantage of it (in the case of the Sysrepo plugin, confirmed commit is implemented externally in the *netopeer2-server* daemon).

 Proposed feature: enable/disable configuration commands/sections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~